dsp-uga/elinor-p2/README.md

 Inspite of this work-around and also tweaking the classifiers in multiple ways we were not able to exceed 27.6% accuracy on the final test set.

-##Executions:
+## Executions:

 1. We generate features based on the code found in the `getFeatures.py` file.
+This File extracts opcodes and segments from asm file.
+The `getBytes.py` generates one gram and two grams from the bytes file.
 They can be saved as parquet files to be read in later.
 2. We used the generated features to train naive bayes and random forest classifiers.
-Examples can be seen in `naive3.py`
+Examples can be seen in `naive3.py` and `randomForest.py`.